-To glorify God by caring for children and families
+Our mission is to glorify God by caring for children and families.

-Black Mountain Home for Children, Youth & Families is a private, 501(c)3 non-profit organization.
-The Home accepts children placed by the North Carolina Department of Social Services, but is not managed, owned, or governed by the State of North Carolina, except as laws are applicable.
+Black Mountain Home for Children, Youth & Families is a private, 501(c)3 nonprofit organization.
+We are not owned, managed, or governed by the state, except as licensing and other laws apply.

-Black Mountain Home will consider placement of children from throughout the Southeast, but primarily serves the westernmost counties of North Carolina.
+Black Mountain Home primarily serves children from Western North Carolina; however, we will consider placement of children from throughout the Southeastern United States.

 The Home has been accredited by the Council on Accreditation (COA).

-- We have a Christian heritage, looking to the guidance of the Holy Spirit as we seek to serve our Lord Jesus Christ for the Glory of God;
+- We seek to serve our Lord Jesus Christ for the Glory of God through the guidance of the Holy Spirit;

-- We are faithful in our responsibility that each child is a child of God who deserves to feel great love, strength, and peace by being a part of God’s family;
+- We hold true that each child is a child of God who deserves to feel great love, strength, and peace by being a part of God’s family;

 - We cherish the joys of the healthy childhood God plans for each child;